tasket/Qubes-vpn-support/README.md

 Group ID can be easily assigned to VPN client with /rw/config/rc.local like this:
 ```
-groupadd -r qvpn
+groupadd -rf qvpn
+sleep 2s
 sg qvpn -c 'openvpn --cd /rw/config/openvpn/ --config openvpn-client.ovpn \
 --daemon --writepid /var/run/openvpn/openvpn-client.pid'
 ```
-...or you can add a "Group=qvpn" line to the Service section of your systemd openvpn-client.service file (see the example .service file).
+...or you can add a "Group=qvpn" line to the Service section of your systemd openvpn-client.service file (see the included .service file and rc.local).

 Also, local traffic to and from tun0 and vif+ is disallowed, as well as incoming icmp packets.